Danial-Kord/DigiHuman/README.md

 <!-- ## Available features -->
 - [x] Making full body animation
 - [x] Animating multiple blendshapes on 3D character (upto 40 blendshape animations is supported currently)
-- [x] Supporting any Humanoid T-Pose 3D models
+- [x] Supporting any 3D models with Humanoid T-Pose
 - [x] Exporting animation in a video file
 - [x] Saving animation data and re-rendering it in future usages
-- [x] Filtering mediapipe outputs in order to detect and remove noises and better smoothness
+- [x] Filtering mediapipe outputs in order to detect and remove noises and better smoothness (Low Pass Filtering is used currently)

 <!-- ## TODO -->